arthur-albuquerque/tocilizumab_reanalysis/02_preprint/analyses/README.md

 In this folder, we present all scripts with which we performed our analyses.
  There are 1 .Rmd (script) and 1 .html (output) files per subject.

- One could either run the .Rmd files or download the .html files and open the final outputs in their computer.

  Here is a brief description of each file:

 - 01_Data_overview